ga4gh/va-spec/schema/va-spec/base/def/SubjectVariantProposition.rst

       -
       - string
       - 1..1
-      - The relationship declared to hold between the subject and the object of the Statement.
+      - The relationship declared to hold between the subject and the object of the Proposition.
    *  - object
       -
       - object